 Prepare for a big project

-Allow at least three full days to install the window, plus time for finishing the interior.
-Hiring a contractor to install an egress window and window well like the ones shown will cost from $6,000 to $8,000.
-If you do the projects yourself, expect to spend $1,500 on materials, tool rental and refuse container fees.
+Your new basement egress window well provides natural light and a safe emergency escape.
+Allow at least three full days to install the basement window, plus time for finishing the interior.
+The egress window insulation cost with a contractor like the ones shown will cost from $6,000 to $8,000.
+If you do the projects yourself, the egress window installation cost runs about $1,500 on materials, tool rental and refuse container fees.

 Good planning simplifies the job

-First, find the best location and size for the window.
+Make slits in the sheeting to seal the area between the joists and staple it in place.
+First, find the best location and size for the basement window.
 Consider: (1) which wall offers the best light; (2) the effect on the exterior look of the home; and (3) the obstacles you’ll have to deal with for a particular location.

 TIP: Keep a tarp handy so the sides of the well won’t wash in if it rains.